miljonka/miniproject/README.md

 WORK IN PROGRESS, rigth now this project works as it is.
 Planning on adding more must-have applications.

-Using [Salt](https://saltproject.io/) to install Firefox that comes with uBlock and preset homepage google.com + Discord
+Using [Salt](https://saltproject.io/) to install Firefox-ESR that comes with uBlock and preset homepage google.com + Discord

 Small but good starter-pack of applications every computer needs!